The smallest possible bimagic square using

 =12467 |

-As seen above, it is impossible to get 20 correct sums.
+As seen above, it is impossible to obtain 20 correct sums.
 But is it possible to construct a 4th-order nearly bimagic square with 18 or 19 correct sums?

-This proof means that it is impossible to have 18 correct sums combined that way: 10 correct sums S1, and 8 correct sums S2 (4 rows + 4 columns).
+This proof means that it is impossible to have 18 correct sums combined as follows: 10 correct sums S1, and 8 correct sums S2 (4 rows + 4 columns).
 But 4th-order nearly-bimagic squares with 18 correct sums, using a different combination, are possible.
 Here is an example constructed by Lee, again in August 2009:

 4x4 square... |